BYU College of Fine Arts and Communications: Campus

 BYU is located in Provo, Utah, approximately 45 minutes from Utah's capital, Salt Lake City.

-The college is principally housed in the Franklin S. Harris Fine Arts Center (HFAC).
-Dedicated in 1965, the HFAC is located immediately south of the Brigham Young University Museum of Art north of the Wilkinson Student Center.

-The HFAC houses the college's administrative offices, the School of Music, the Department of Theatre and Media Arts, the Department of Art, the Department of Design and BYU Arts Production.

-The HFAC has well over 100 rooms of various types, including 53 practice rooms and four art galleries.
-The building also has seven pipe organs that are considered to be among the most notable in Utah.
-The building also has two concert halls, three theatres, and two art galleries.
+As of 2023, the college is principally housed in the West Campus Central Building, with administrative offices found in the nearby West Campus Office Building.

+The HFAC, the college’s previous core building, was demolished in 2023 to make way for the construction of a new fine arts building on the same location in the center of BYU's campus.

 The George H. Brimhall Building was built in 1918 and is located in the southwestern corner of campus and houses the School of Communications.
 Recently renovated in 2005, the building previously served as the Student Army Training Corps, blacksmithing and wood working facility, mechanics' garage, storage, and eventually journalism and art classes.

-Today, the building hosts the Advanced Advertising Lab (BYU Adlab), Bradley Public Relations (BYU's nationally affiliated, student-run firm), ElevenNEWS (daily, student produced broadcast that airs on BYU Television), The Universe (student-produced campus newspaper with an approximate readership of 18,000) the Eye Tracking Lab, as well as three floors of classrooms, computer labs, graduate study rooms, student organization offices, conference rooms, and faculty and administrative offices.
+As of 2023, the building hosts the Advanced Advertising Lab (BYU Adlab), Bradley Public Relations (BYU's nationally affiliated, student-run firm), ElevenNEWS (daily, student produced broadcast that airs on BYU Television), The Universe (student-produced campus newspaper with an approximate readership of 18,000) the Eye Tracking Lab, as well as three floors of classrooms, computer labs, graduate study rooms, student organization offices, conference rooms, and faculty and administrative offices.